-The transmitter license controls the features that are enabled on the transmitter, including both software applications and I/O channels.
+The transmitter license controls the features (applications) that are enabled on the transmitter.
 You can view the licensed features to ensure that the transmitter was ordered with the required features.

 Licensed features are purchased and available for permanent use.
 The options model code represents the licensed features.